List of Neighbours characters introduced in 2002: Ruby Dwyer

 Ruby offers to mind Harold's home, while he stays in hospital.
 However, she has an ulterior motive as she is desperate to pay off her debts.
 She arranges for two men to break into Harold's house and sell off his belongings.
 Rosie is convinced that the burglary was not a coincidence and she sees Ruby coming out of a casino.
 Ruby confesses to the burglary and reveals that she has a gambling addiction.
 Rosie, who is a minister, is not allowed to tell Harold the truth.
 However, she deems the information too severe to keep to herself and tells Harold.
 He is horrified that Ruby betrayed him and that Rosie betrayed her role as a minister.
 Ruby reports Rosie to the Bishop and tries to repair her relationship with Harold.
 She tells him that his friendship means a lot to her and announces that she is going away to get help for her problem.

 Ruby returns to town not long after and Harold is happy to see her.
 He offers her a room, but she prefers to stay in a hostel.
 Lou Carpenter (Tom Oliver) does not trust Ruby as he believes she ruined Harold's life and caused Rosie to leave town.
 The takings from Lou's pub are stolen and Lou immediately believes Ruby did it.
 He asks her if he can check her handbag.
 A few days later, a parcel arrives for Karl Kennedy (Alan Fletcher) at Number 24 and Ruby goes to return it.
 She leaves it on the doorstep after getting no reply from the Kennedy house.
 Her movements are watched by Connor O'Neill (Patrick Harvey).
 The Kennedy home is burgled that afternoon and Ruby becomes a suspect.
 The evidence is against her as she offered to help Karl get some jewellery valued days before and Connor comes forward with what he saw.
 Ruby is arrested, but it emerges that Darcy Tyler (Mark Raffety) was the culprit and everyone apologises to Ruby.
 When Ruby shows Harold a statue in the window of a shop that she had put by and was gradually buying back, Harold buys it for her.
 Ruby is moved by the gesture, but she realises that she will not be able to stand on her own two feet with Harold there and she decides to go and stay with Derek.
 She says a tearful goodbye to Harold.

-The BBC said Ruby's most notable moment was "organising to have Harold's house robbed to fund her gambling habit."